Sector Development Archives - ISO-BEA

 Is there accessibility support in completing this program application?

 Yes, the ISO provides up to $500.00 CAD in additional funding to cover accessibility costs incurred during the stages of applying for funding.
 Requests for application support are encouraged at least two weeks prior to the application due date.
 If you have barriers to access including but not limited to language, internet or physical barriers, please contact the ISO to discuss accommodations and support at [email protected].
+A maximum of $1,000.00 CAD per year per applicant can be requested.

 I am an emerging creator, am I eligible for this program?